 Opium Abuse Can Lead Quickly to Physical and Psychological Addiction

 Abuse of opium or opium derivatives is dangerous.
 This has become a major problem across the world.
 It’s important to know the signs and symptoms of abuse.
 It can quickly lead to addiction, which needs professional treatment.
 A person abusing opium may exhibit physical symptoms.
 For example, these include euphoric mood, drowsiness, slowed breathing, confusion, and constricted pupils.
 These are common side effects of taking the drug, but if a person is taking more than prescribed, the symptoms are likely intensified.
 Lastly, a person may stop breathing due to taking too much Opium.
-This is an overdose which can lead to death.
+This is an overdose that can lead to death.

 Furthermore, when abusing Opium, a person is likely to exhibit behaviors that aren’t typical.
 For instance, a relatively calm person may experience dramatic mood swings or a social person may stop spending time with friends and family.
 A loved one may notice more pill bottles in the garbage or secretive behavior.
 Often it is easier for those closest to the opium user to see their pattern of abuse.
 Recognizing the signs early is the key to being successful in recovery.
 It can make all the difference between early intervention and a spiraling addiction.